megalithic/js-seed/README.md

 This will create and run the task defined in `gulpfile.js`.
 If you're on OS X, and have Chrome installed, a window will open displaying the demo page.
 If not, you can visit http://localhost:3002 to view the test page.
+Browsersync keeps all of your source changes in sync with the browser in a livereload fashion.

 ### Run tests
 ```